JackyHess/MSMC_analysis/README.md

 # MSMC_analysis
-Scripts to run MSMC on genomes with large numbers of scaffolds
+Scripts to run MSMC on genomes with large numbers of scaffolds using a SLURM cluster

 ## Input requirements